 Regular soy sauce contains wheat.
 It’s made by brewing and fermenting steamed soybeans, salt, wheat, and water.
 The mixture is pressed, filtered, and bottled to make soy sauce.

 If you’re looking for a gluten-free alternative to soy sauce, tamari may not be the best choice in terms of price.
-Not all tamari is gluten-free either, so check the label before use.
+Not all tamari is gluten-free, so check the label if it says “soy-free.”

 How To Use

-It’s often used as a dipping sauce or marinade.
-You could also substitute tamari for regular soy sauce when eating sushi, sashimi, or drizzle on tofu.
+It’s often used as a dipping sauce, marinade, or seasoning appetizers.
+You could substitute it for regular soy sauce when eating sushi or sashimi or drizzle it on tofu.
+Due to its high price point, I don’t recommend using it for cooking, such as stir-fries, unless the recipe specifically calls for it.

 Where To Buy

-With the popularity of Japanese cuisine, you can find tamari at conventional supermarkets, Japanese/Asian grocery stores, and health food stores.
+With the popularity of Japanese cuisine, you can find it at conventional supermarkets, Japanese/Asian grocery stores, and health food stores.
+It’s sold in glass or plastic bottles.

 How To Store